 Always ride close to the front of the bunch:

 Most accidents happen in the middle or to the rear of the bunch.
-To stay out of trouble always move as close to the front as you can.
-Usually the most experienced riders ride at the front so you are usually riding with guys that know how to handle a bike.
+To stay out of trouble, always move as close to the front as you can.
+The most experienced riders generally ride towards the front of the bunch, so if you position yourself there you’ll usually be riding with riders that know how to handle a bike.

 Ride on the left or the right hand side of the bunch:

 In organised bunches, riders never get three of more riders wide.
 But, in chaotic fast-moving bunches, riders are repositioning themselves all the time and the bunch may spread across the road and become wider than just two riders.
 When this happens, avoid the middle of the bunch.
 It’s usually the most sheltered place to ride, but it’s also the most dangerous.
 Most accidents happen to cyclists that ride in the middle of a bunch because they get boxed in and it becomes unavoidable to touch a wheel in front of them as the bunch moves around.
 Also, when sitting in the middle of a bunch and a fall happens in front of them, they have nowhere to go.

 The right and the left-hand side of the bunch is safer in this respect, that way you have a higher chance of having an escape route if something happens.
 In Australia, we ride on the left-hand side of the road so the right (furthest from the curb) is better as long as you stay in your lane and don’t ride into the passing or oncoming cars!
 The left-hand side (closest to the curb) sometimes has fewer options and more chance of being boxed in.
 NOTE: If you ride on the left you also have to watch that the edge of the road doesn’t run out on you!